AMyKuwa/18project_2020/README.md

 We performed CEL-Seq2 in C2C12 cells, BRB-seq, ChIL-seq and ATAC-seq in NIH3T3 cells, and BRB-Seq in mouse tissues.

-The high-throughput sequence data and their information are available at GEOXXXXXX.
+The high-throughput sequence data and their information are available at GEO accession GSE160203.

 "NIH3T3_Dox" file: NIH3T3 cell line (Dox inducible H3mm18), Mus musculus